kormilitzin/the-signature-method-in-machine-learning/README.md

 One can easily compute coloured areas ![f5] from the plots and compare to numerical values of the corresponding signature terms.

 ### Shuffle product
-One of the most important property of the signature terms (signatures), which stems from the algebra of the iterated integrals, is the shuffle product.
+One of the most important property of the signature terms (signatures), which stems from the algebra of the iterated integrals, is the shuffle product  <a href="https://en.wikipedia.org/wiki/Shuffle_algebra" target="_blank">shuffle product</a>.
 The shuffle product allows to represent any product (polynomial) of the signature terms as a linear combination of the higher-order terms.
 For example:

 ![shuff_prod]